estersimkova/adaventurers_project/index.md

 ## 1. Hot Topics evolution over the years

 ### 1.1 Methodology:
+The Quotebank dataset provide more than a 100 millions quotes over x years.
+We decided to focus on the year 2015-2020, for each of these year we selected a maximum of 100'000 quotes each month.
+Then, we used the google model Bertopic to extract the topics (cite the bertopic) to extract the topics and associate each quote to a specific topic with a given probability.
+Using the most hot topics, meaning the ones that have the most quotes associated, we looked into the associated word and the most probable quotes.

 ## 2. How a topic and the associated quotes can be associated to an event